Lost in the FoG: Pitfalls of Models for Large-Scale Hydrogen Distributions: Testing the model ingredients within IllustrisTNG

 To understand how these fits shape the model errors examined in the following section, we compare the integrated 2D power spectrum model, defined as

 to the actual redshift-space power spectrum for each population in Fig.~\ref{fig:RSD_errors} (additional redshifts provided in the online figures).
-Generally, we find that the integrated 2D power spectra overestimate the actual redshift-space power spectra for each population, and particularly for galaxies. \hi is the earliest tracer to fall below unity at $k \sim 0.4$ \hmpc, although all of the galaxy tracers follow suit around $k \sim 0.9$ \hmpc.
+Generally, we find that the integrated 2D power spectra overestimate the actual redshift-space power spectra for each population, and particularly for galaxies.
+The \hi ratio falls below unity at $k \sim 0.4$ \hmpc, although all of the galaxy tracers follow suit at smaller scales ($k \sim 0.9$ \hmpc).
 We attribute this feature in the galaxy ratios to the shot noise floor that they reach around that scale, visible in their redshift-space power spectra (online figures).
 We limit the impact of shot noise by restricting our fits to $k \leq 1$ \hmpc, but as previously mentioned, the fits do not improve with more or less conservative $k$ limits.

 In summary, we provide the 2D power spectra for matter and each tracer in Fig.~\ref{fig:2Dpk}, and fit PVD values to them using the phenomenological model from Equation~\ref{eq:rsd_no_nl}.
 However, we find that these fits misrepresent the 1D power spectrum when integrated, which may arise from the particular functional form in Equation~\ref{eq:fog} as we speculate in Section~\ref{disc:fog}.
 For now, we will broadly refer to the differences shown in Fig.~\ref{fig:RSD_errors} as ``RSD errors''.
+In the following sections, we do not display error bars that arise from uncertainties in the PVD values because they are not statistical in nature (Fig.~\ref{fig:RSD_errors}).